yamineesh-k/imdb-movie-rating-prediction/README.md

 **Data Collection:**

 This project uses the data scraped from imdb website by https://github.com/sundeepblue/movie_rating_prediction/ .
+Please refer the source for the data collection steps and last scraped time.

 The Source is  a CSV file 'movie_metadata.csv' (1.5MB) that has the below features.